lcavadas/arenite/1-usage.md

 A base object is always required for at the very least declaring the dependencies.

+For the dev API documentation please go  <a href="//rawgit.com/lcavadas/arenite/master/docs/core.html">here</a>.

 ### Object Configurationma

 You can check the complete reference for the configuration object